randomnetcat/assessor-thesis/README.md

 Let the margin of a resolution to be F - AI*A, where F is the strength FOR, A is the strength AGAINST, and AI is the adoption index of the decision.
 This means that a non-negative margin results in adoption (except for 0 margin on an AI-1 proposal), while a negative margin results in rejection.
-Thus, a person whose proposals achieve higher voting strength margins will find it easier to pass proposals, making them more influential.
+Thus, a person whose proposals achieve higher voting strength margins will find it easier to pass proposals, making them potentially more influential in the future, and indicating that they have been more influential in the past by mustering agreement for their proposals.

 #### 1.5.1 Total Proposal Strength Margins